Responsibility: Company Secretary

 - a change in the Issuer’s financial forecast or expectation.

-- the appointment of a receiver, manager, liquidator in respect of any loan, trade credit, trade debt, borrowing or securities held by the Issuer or any of its Subsidiaries.
+- the appointment of a receiver, manager, liquidator in respect of any loan, trade credit, trade debt, borrowing or financial products held by the Issuer or any of its Subsidiaries.

 - a transaction for which the consideration payable or receivable is a significant proportion of the written down value of the entity’s consolidated assets.
 Normally, an amount of 5% or more would be significant, but a smaller amount may be significant in a particular case.

-- a change in the control of the Manager of a Managed Fund, or a change of trustee of a Listed trust.
+- a change in the control of the Manager of a managed investment scheme, or a change of trustee of a Listed trust.

 - a proposed change in the general character or nature of a Listed trust.